Here you will find answers to frequently asked questions.

 Can I work as a volunteer at any age?

 No, you must be at least 18 years old to work as a volunteer.
-However, we are keen to put together a team of volunteers in all age groups from 18 up.
+However, we want to put together a team of volunteers of all age groups.

 Do you provide meals?

 Yes, all volunteers are entitled to meals and refreshments.
 We will be serving good, healthy meals – and the waffle iron will also be in service.

 As a volunteer, you are granted free access to the arena on competition days.
 You are also entitled to two tickets to VM-Haugen for Sunday’s competition, free of charge.
 You will get more information in the volunteer portal.